GenericP3rson/docs-1/docs/getting-started.md

 The highway is a single binary which allows for interfacing with the Sonr Blockchain (see **'Using the CLI'** for information on commands).
 The highway is also equipped with a REST server.
 The following is a diagram outlining the topology of highway and available features.

 We believe the best way to onboard the next billion users is to create a cohesive end-to-end platform that’s composable and interoperable with all existing protocols.
-For this, we built our Networking layer in Libp2p and our Layer 1 Blockchain with Starport.
+For this, we built our Networking layer in `libp2p` and our Layer 1 Blockchain with `cosmos-sdk`.
 Our network comprises of two separate nodes: Highway and Motor, which each have a specific use case on the network.
 In order to maximize the onboarding experience, we developed our own Wallet which has value right out of the gate!

 <!--